Section I: Employment

 Communication is vital in the framework of workplace relationships; on all levels, from peer to peer, superior to subordinate, and employee to customer.
 Employees should feel comfortable raising issues of concern or importance.
 To that end, Supervisors and the Management Staff are responsible for establishing, maintaining and ultimately nurturing the lines of communication with employees.

-Employees should bring forward their concerns to their respective Manager either verbally or in writing; however if the issue or concern involves the Manager or if the employee is otherwise uncomfortable, raising it with his/her Manager; issues can be brought forward to any member of Management.
+Employees should bring forward their concerns to their respective Manager either verbally or in writing; however if the issue or concern involves the Manager or if the employee is otherwise uncomfortable, raising it with his/her Manager; issues can be brought forward to any member of Management this includes the Director of Operations, the COO and yes even the CEO.
 Issues should be raised and addressed as quickly as possible, preferably within three days of the incident.
 (The employee will be asked to provide details of the problem or issue of concern.
 The Manager will gather and review the relevant facts and provide a response to the employee.
 If necessary, a meeting or meetings will be held with the employee and the manager.
 Responses to the employee will be provided in a timely manner, generally within 10 days of the meeting.)

 If unresolved, the matter should be brought forward to Human Resources for resolution.
 If necessary, a meeting will be held with the employee, manager and Human Resources in situations that the employee feels the response or solution has been unjust or inequitable.
 If concern persists, the employee may pursue further steps to resolve the situation.